developess/build_a_phoenix_api/README.md

 Feel free to spice things up and insert your own favourite Harry Potter quote.

-Pointing our browser to `http://localhost:4000/magic`, we should be able to see our own greeting from Phoenix! (if you stopped the server in an earlier step, you can restart it with `mix phx.server`).
+Pointing our browser to `http://localhost:4000/magic`, we should be able to see our own greeting from Phoenix!

 **Quick aside: Whats this "eex" stuff?**